bumps/bumps/doc/guide/options.rst

 ``--parallel``
 --------------

 Run fit using multiprocessing for parallelism.
+Use "--parallel=0" for all CPUs or "--parallel=n" for only "n" CPUs.

 .. _option-mpi: